 SARANGANI – The province of Sarangani just launched its organically grown upland rice products produced by farmers, who are beneficiaries of the Department of Agriculture – Special Area for Agricultural Development (DA-SAAD) Program, last 7th of November 2017.

-The different variety of rice, packaged in a classy gold branding, were cultivated by Indigenous people (B’laan, Tagakaolo, and T’boli) of Barangay Upo, Maitum, Sarangani through traditional methods of agriculture.
+The different varieties of rice, packaged in a classy gold branding, were cultivated by Indigenous people (B’laan, Tagakaolo, and T’boli) of Barangay Upo, Maitum, Sarangani through traditional methods of agriculture.

 More than 180 farmers, who were targeted as beneficiaries of the SAAD Sarangani program for FY2016, contributed to the product launching as they had just recently harvested more than 100 metric tons at the end of October.